Is It Better to Put a Large Down Payment on a House?

 - VA and USDA Loans: 0 percent.
 Veteran loans and USDA-approved home loans can be done with no money down.
 USDA loans can be obtained by low and moderate-income families who want to move to approved areas.

 - HomeReady/Home Possible: 3 percent.
-Certain Fannie Mae and Freddie Mac programs, such as HomeReady and Home Possible, can allow you to get a home.
+Certain Fannie Mae and Freddie Mac programs, such as HomeReady and Home Possible, can allow you to get a home with 3 percent down.

 - Conventional Loans: 20 percent.
-Also known as traditional loans, conventional loans require a minimum of 20 percent in most situations.
+A conventional loan, also known as a traditional loan, typically requires a minimum of 20 percent in most situations.

 It’s important to note that putting the minimum down is not always the best idea.
 Most of the time, the minimum is a starting point for figuring out the best down payment for your financial situation—not the ideal amount to offer.